 BOOKING YOUR TRIP | If you book your trip via my links I will earn a small commission at no extra cost to you, which helps keep me on the road.
 Thanks for your support – Cat.

-Rifugio Auronzo | You definitely can’t beat this hut for convenience, but it does get crowded as a result.
+Rifugio Auronzo | I loved my stay here, but people are very divided about this hut – you definitely can’t beat it for convenience, so it gets crowded as a result.
 The food can be hit and miss, but the views are undeniably spectacular!

 Open | late June – late September for accommodation – check website for dates

-Dorm | from €60 half board
+Dorm | from €60 half board – email or call for the latest price list

 Dining | available until October

-Rifugio Lavaredo | Just a 20-minute walk from the car park at Auronzo, there are multiple hiking options from this location.
-No credit card payment is available here.
+Rifugio Lavaredo | An easy 20 minutes walk from the car park at Auronzo, this hut has been welcoming guests since 1954, and there are multiple hiking options from here.
+You must bring cash to pay.

 Open | mid-June to late September

-Dorm | €70 half board
+Dorm | €75 half board

 Rifugio Fratelli Fonda Savio | One of the most incredible locations and rave reviews for the food!
 This is a really good option if you’d like to tackle an easier via ferrata.
 Head up here from Lago d’Antorno in the afternoon, stay overnight and then go to Cadini di Misurina in the morning.
 You can also do climbing courses here.